craftpulse/craft-timeloop/README.md

 If you want to use the plugin through GraphQL, we've added a custom GraphQL Type to provide the field data.

-You can get the DateTime Types from the data directly for
+You can get the DateTime Types from the data directly for:
-* `loopStartDate` will return the start date
+* `loopStartDate` will return the start date.
 * `loopStartTime` will return the start time, defaults to `00:00:00` when no start time has been entered or `showTimes` is set to false.
-* `loopEndDate` will return the end date
+* `loopEndDate` will return the end date.
 * `loopEndTime` will return the end time, defaults to `23:59:59` when no end time has been entered or `showTimes` is set to false.
 * `loopReminder` will return the reminder for the first upcoming date, if any.